marcocipriani01/marcocipriani01.github.io-sources/projects/Auto_Flat.md

 {% include download.html src="/projects/Auto_Flat/Auto Flat Setup.exe" text="Control panel and CoverCalibrator ASCOM driver" %}

-### Serial drivers
+### Serial port drivers for Windows

-Some computers might not detect the flip-flat or connect to it.
-In that case, please install the {% include download.html src="/projects/Auto_Flat/CH340 Windows driver.exe" text="Serial driver" %}
+The serial port drivers are necessary if using an Auto Flat `v1.3` board or older.
+If your board has a mini-USB port (not a micro-USB), then it needs the serial drivers.

+{% include download.html src="/projects/Auto_Flat/CH341SER.exe" text="Serial port drivers" %}